 - Varsity Letter eligibility will be established by the criteria set up with each individual coach.
-Simply being a member of a varsity team does not automatically qualify a student for a Varsity Letter. - Academic suspension or OSS will result in forfeiture of a Varsity Letter for that season. - Excessive unexcused absences will result in the forfeiture of a Varsity Letter. - \\ All determination for meeting eligibility requirements will be at the discretion of the Athletic Director.
+Simply being a member of a varsity team does not automatically qualify a student for a Varsity Letter. - Academic suspension or OSS may result in forfeiture of a Varsity Letter for that season. - Excessive unexcused absences from class or the team may result in the forfeiture of a Varsity Letter. - \\ All determination for meeting eligibility requirements will be at the discretion of the Athletic Director